npm run devis a daily script for developers that may run many times. Reducing the cost of them to one minute from ten minutes is really life-saving.

 svgr etc. We are planning to support all features of loader in Rspack.
 By that time, you can use loaders which haven't been supported for now, such as

 Rspack currently only supports memory cache.
-Persistence and portable cache will be added in the future.
+Persistent and portable cache will be added in the future.
 We are working on a build system that can make cache shareable between two devices or environments.
 And Rspack will help accomplish that.

 Rspack can not be shipped today without the inspiration and support of various projects in the community.
 We would like to show our respect to these predecessors: